-No part of the travel industry is facing more challenges and change than tour operating.
+No part of the travel industry is facing more challenges and changes than tour operating.
 New technology, changes in what young travelers want from their trips, and the rise of online booking and online travel agencies (OTAs) are compelling tour companies to change what they offer and how they offer it.

 For many operators, these changes are an understandable source of concern.
 But not for Giuseppe Matiazzo, who runs Venice Tours with his wife, Caterina Pepoli.
-This company offers all of the classic tours you might expect from the iconic tourist destination: romantic gondola rides, immersive full-day guided tours and skip-the-line access into the Doge’s Palace in the Piazza San Marco.
+This company offers all of the classic tours you might expect from the iconic tourist destination: romantic gondola rides, immersive full-day guided tours, and skip-the-line access into the Doge’s Palace in the Piazza San Marco.

 But these types of classic tours are just the beginning.